 Mississippi Lt.
 Gov. Tate Reeves during a special session of the Legislature at the Capitol in Jackson Friday, August 24, 2018.

 Rep. Richard Bennett, R-Long Beach, waits for Senate Bill No. 2001 (state lottery) votes during a special session at the Capitol in Jackson Monday, August 27, 2018.

-A lawmaker walks down the steps of the Capitol during a special session of the Legislature in Jackson Tuesday, August 28, 2018.
+A lawmaker walks down the steps of the Capitol during a special session of the Legislature in Jackson on Tuesday, Aug.
+28, 2018.

 Clean up efforts lasted hours Thursday morning after an 18-wheeler carrying spent hens wrecked on I-55 in Grenada.